Bristol-SiD-Development/scripts/ILC-DIRAC/README.md

 ##Installing ILC DIRAC
 ###LXplus Account
-- Get an LXplus account be speaking to your supervisor
+- Get an LXplus account by speaking to your supervisor
 - You can now ssh into your account by typing:
 ```
     ssh USERNAME@lxplus.cern.ch